A record of how a private system became a public one.

 Years compress without asking permission.

-Somewhere in that awareness, a belief dies: Tomorrow is promised.
+Somewhere in that awareness, a belief dies: tomorrow is not promised.

 This is when the book finally appears.